-Your nurse will provide you with drug fact sheets and discuss the information about the medications you will be taking, such as:
+Your nurse or clinical pharmacist will provide you with drug fact sheets and discuss the information about the medications you will be taking, such as:

-- names of your drug therapy and other medications - how and when these medications will be given and how they work - what you need to tell your doctors and nurses before you begin treatment - possible side effects - suggestions to prevent and/or manage those side effects - when to call your doctor - using the Roswell Medically Integrated Dispensary - other important information you should know about your drug therapy
+- names of your drug therapy and other medications. - how and when these medications will be given and how they work. - what you need to tell your doctors and nurses before you begin treatment. - possible side effects. - suggestions to prevent and/or manage those side effects. - when to call your doctor. - other important information you should know about your drug therapy.